Requirements:

 version control (see the OpenAD wiki for details).
 Many systems do not have

-Mercurial installed and therefore we decided to replicate snapshots in
+Mercurial installed and therefore we decided to replicate snapshots in subversion

-repositories hosted at Rice University
+repositories hosted at Argonne National Lab/Rice University

-C/C++ front end which is not needed for the
+(except for the C/C++ front end which is not needed for the

-Fortran tool) and external sources such as boost and angle (see below)
+Fortran tool) and external sources such as boost and angle (see below).

-.
 The main reason for using the Subversion repositories is

 to permit incremental source code updates and therefore incremental